Music Education Faculty

 BM, Bilkent University

-Her research interests include the comparative study of music teaching methods, cognition and music learning, and music teacher education.
-Her commitment to innovation and the development of instructional strategies is reflected in her creation of The Musical Mosaic Method (M.M.M.), an approach designed to strengthen foundational music reading and sight-reading skills.
+Her research focuses on cognition and music learning, comparative music pedagogy, music teacher education, and professional identity in higher education.
+She is the creator of The Musical Mosaic Method (M.M.M.), a cognitive load theory–informed approach designed to strengthen foundational music reading and sight-reading skills in elementary general music.

 Dr. Birce Tanriguden's teaching philosophy is anchored in student-centered and culturally responsive education, shaped by the principles of critical pedagogy.
 Her aim is to cultivate in students a lifelong passion for music while nurturing their musical independence.